AshtonSBradley/ashtonsbradley.github.io/collections/_research/01-quantum-fluid-dynamics.md

 ---
 Many-body quantum dynamics hinges on the quantum statistics of the particles.
 Identical bosons tend to occupy the same quantum state, leading to large scale quantum phenomena with sometimes classical features.
-Emergent collective behavior in many body quantum systems leads naturally to exploring the the quantum nature of fluids: what is a quantum fluid?
+Prominant examples are the laser and the Bose-Einstein condensate.
+Emergent collective behavior in many-body quantum systems leads naturally to exploring the the quantum nature of fluids: what is a quantum fluid?
 What aspects of quantum fluid dynamics are uniquely quantum in origin, and what is instead universal to much wider class fluids?

 ## Vortices
 Since their discovery, quantum vortices have provided key evidence for superfluidity.
 Onsager saw that the existence of a superfluid order parameter $$\psi=\sqrt{\rho}e^{i\theta}$$ constrains quantum vortices in a BEC to integer circulation, $$n$$, around any simply connected closed contour.
 The velocity originates from the quantum quantum phase $$\mathbf{v}=\hbar \nabla \theta/m$$, and so the circulation is quantized:

 $$\oint \mathbf{v}\cdot d\mathbf{l}=n\frac{h}{m}.$$

 Creation and destruction of vortices is thus subject to topological constraints that do not hold for classical fluids.
-Charge $$n$$ solutions of the Gross-Pitaevskii equation have radius of $$\sim n\xi$$ where $$\xi=\hbar/mc$$ is the Compton wavelength for energy $$\mu$$ the chemical potential.
+Charge $$n$$ solutions of the Gross-Pitaevskii equation have radius of $$\sim n\xi$$ where $$\xi=\hbar/mc$$ is the Compton wavelength for energy scale given by $$\mu$$ the chemical potential.
 However, only $$n=1$$ is thermodynamically and dynamically stable and therefore seen in experiments.

 <img src="/assets/images/research/chargen.png" alt="Charge n vortex" width=500>